deficollective/defiscan/src/content/protocols/eigenlayer/ethereum.md

 _AVSs_ are required to deploy their own smart contracts which interact with the Eigenlayer smart contracts.
 The details of the implementation are free to choose by the _AVS_, but they must implement the following functions or manually perform them:

-- provide a callback to the `AVSRegistrar` contract to notify the `AllocationManager` if the allocation by the _Operator_ is accepted (allows whitelisting, or parameter based acceptance, e.g type of stake etc.)
+- provide a callback to the `AVSRegistrar` contract to notify the `AllocationManager` if the registration and deregistration by the _Operator_ is accepted (allows whitelisting, or parameter based acceptance, e.g type of stake etc.)
 - create _Operator Sets_ (calling `createOperatorSets` or `createRedistributingOperatorSet` on the `AllocationManager` contract)
 - slash operators (calling `slashOperator` on the `AllocationManager` contract)
 - supply and post rewards for _Operators_ and _Stakers_ (calling `createOperatorDirectedOperatorSetRewardsSubmission` on the `RewardsCoordinator` contract)
 - to allow registered operators to post results
-- Various functions to update and configure _Operator Sets_.
+- various functions to update and configure _Operator Sets_.

 Additionally, _AVSs_ can increase fairness and transparency guarantees by; 1) allowing the Operators to veto a slash (Governance contract that calls `slashOperator` on the `AllocationManager` contract), 2) create protocols to eject _Operators_ (Governance contract that calls `deregisterFromOperatorSets` on the `AllocationManager` contract), 3) to create quorums for task submission or veto and 4) to compute rewards onchain instead of offchain (Smart Contract computing rewards and posting them to the `RewardsCoordinator` contract instead of multisigs/EOAs).

 Regarding rewards, _AVSs_ are free to design their own reward logic, whether it is based on offchain or onchain data, and can distribute rewards in any ERC20 token.
 For instance, an _AVS_ can distribute a flat rate of rewards or a performance-based reward structure that is dependent on the work performed by _Operators_ within a certain time period.
-Additionally, an _AVS_ can submit multiple reward submissions, denominated in different tokens, to offer more flexibility in the distribution of rewards.
+Additionally, an _AVS_ can submit multiple reward submissions, denominated in different tokens.

 Repositories that help _AVSs_ to implement their contracts are: